Air India Flight 182: Trials

 Authorities initially lacked evidence to link Inderjit Singh Reyat directly to either the Narita or Air India blasts and pursue a conspiracy to commit murder charge.
 Instead, Reyat pleaded guilty on 29 April 1986 to possession of an explosive substance and possession of an unregistered firearm.
 His sentence was a light $2,000 fine.
 Just three months later, Reyat moved his family from Canada to Coventry, near Birmingham, in the UK.
 Reyat was soon hired at a Jaguar factory where he worked for nearly two years.

 Mounties working with prosecutor Jardine and RCMP and Japanese experts eventually determined the components of the bomb from fragments and matched them with items that Reyat possessed or had purchased.
 Prosecutor Jardine visited Tokyo five times to meet with Japanese authorities, and Canada formally asked that evidence to be sent to Canada.
 Still lacking sufficient evidence for a murder charge, Jardine recommended two manslaughter charges and five explosives-related counts, resulting in a request to Britain to extradite Reyat, who was arrested on 5 February 1988 as he was driving to the Jaguar car plant.
 After lengthy proceedings to extradite him from Britain, Reyat was flown to Vancouver on 13 December 1989 and his trial began 18 September 1990.
 On 10 May 1991, he was convicted of two counts of manslaughter and four explosives charges relating to the Narita Airport bombing.
 He was sentenced to 10 years' imprisonment.

 Fifteen years after the bombing, on 27 October 2000, RCMP arrested Malik and Bagri.
 They were charged with 329 counts of first-degree murder in the deaths of the people on board Air India Flight 182, conspiracy to commit murder, the attempted murder of passengers and crew on the Canadian Pacific flight at Japan's New Tokyo International Airport (now Narita International Airport), and two counts of murder of the baggage handlers at New Tokyo International Airport.
 It became known as the "Air India Trial".

-On 6 June 2001, RCMP arrested Reyat, who about to finish his earlier 10-year-sentence, on charges of murder, attempted murder, and conspiracy in the Air India bombing.
+On 6 June 2001, RCMP arrested Reyat, who was about to finish his earlier 10-year-sentence, on charges of murder, attempted murder, and conspiracy in the Air India bombing.
 On 10 February 2003, Reyat pleaded guilty to one count of manslaughter for aiding in the construction of a bomb.
 He was sentenced to five years in prison.
-The court claimed Reyat was guilty of helping make of the bomb, but that he lacked any knowledge of how it would be used and lacked an intent to kill.
+The court claimed Reyat was guilty of helping make the bomb, but that he lacked any knowledge of how it would be used and lacked an intent to kill.
 He was expected to provide testimony in the trial of Malik and Bagri, but prosecutors were vague.